By: Ber Leary on February 13th, 2023

 This formula gives your turnover rate:

 For example, say you start the year with 100 employees, and you finish with 102 employees.
 During that year, 10 employees separated from the business.
-Your turnover rate for the quarter is given as:
+Your annual turnover rate is given as:

 So, now you have a percentage.
 But this doesn’t mean much without context.